-Albatross chick Toroa with coloured bands
+Albatross named Toroa with adult coloured bands

 We need you to record the band colours of any royal albatross you see.
 Sightings of breeding birds helps us keep track of the chicks well-being as it takes two parents to raise a chick.